Wojtek Joins the Getint Team: A Passion for Impact and Innovation

 In other words: Getint doesn’t just connect tools - it keeps them aligned.

-Because integration isn’t about how many apps you can connect.
 It’s about how well those apps work together when it matters.

 If you need to connect a bunch of smaller tools and don’t mind building out the logic yourself, Make can work.